 Podcasts.
-Voice actor.
+Voice-over actor.
 Narrator.
 Podcaster.
 Oooh, the latter sounds mystical, call me that!
 You’ll find this podcaster on a busy street corner, First and Main, holding up a sign: WILL READ FOR MONEY.
 Or food.
 Food’s good.
 Make that pepperoni pizza, extra cheese.
 NO anchovies, what’s wrong with you people???

 I’ve won a lot of awards in public speaking.
 By a lot, I mean an embarrassing amount of a lot–picture one of those school trophy cases for the jocks, but then put my name on all of them.
 And then, picture a second one.
 To keep me humble, for ten years I donated my time conducting a free class one evening a week, designed to help people improve their public speaking and ability to communicate.
 Pitch, pace, and power…without fear, without fail, and without fumbling.
 There, you’ve learned everything you need to know, and you didn’t have to pay the price of admission.
 Which was free.

 I’m a professional voice actor and have produced works for Hugo Award winners and bestselling authors like Mike Resnick, Jeff Wheeler, and Will McIntosh.
 I am podcast director at Future Science Fiction Digest and have narrated many episodes, including Lawrence Schoen’s “The Rule of Three,” that became a 2018 Nebula novelette finalist.

 If you’ve got an audio project and you’ve read my sign, drop me a line, and yeah, that rhymed.
 Here’s a few samples to whet your appetite.
 Enjoy.